Pravati Capital Class-Action Lawsuit Financing

-• Lawyers who work on a contingency basis.
-Most lead plaintiffs don’t have the funds to pay a retainer and meet the billing expectations of a class action lawyer.
-Instead, they look for lawyers who work on a contingency basis.
-Clients also prefer working on a contingency because doing so ensures that the lawyer has a stake in the case’s success.
+- Willing to work on a contingency basis: Most lead plaintiffs don’t have the funds to pay a retainer and meet the billing expectations of a class action lawyer.
+Instead, they look for contingency basis lawyers.
+Clients also prefer working with contingency basis law firms because doing so ensures that the firm has a stake in the case’s success.

-• A firm that has the wherewithal to refuse unreasonable settlement offers.
-A lawyer or firm that’s under financial pressure is one that may encourage its clients to accept low-ball settlements—something no class action participant wants.
+- Unafraid to refuse unreasonable settlement offers: Firms that are under financial pressure are more likely to encourage clients to accept low-ball settlements—something no class action participant wants.

 - Well-versed in class action complaints: Clients want attorneys with the experience and insight necessary to prepare compelling and effective class action complaints, so their case may proceed.
 But before lawyers can draft a complaint, they must review evidence, case law, comparable allegations, the broader impact of the damages, and a number of other things.
 Law firms must be able to continue their business operations while waiting for a future payout.